 Overview of OpenEBS Logger

 Logger is a Kubernetes job which can be run on a cluster to extract pod logs and cluster information.
-It helps in troubleshoot/debugging activities.
+It helps in troubleshooting/debugging activities.
 Logger runs the logger container openebs/logger and it is recommended to run for a specific duration to capture logs while attempting to reproduce issues.

 Following are the benefits of using Logger.